 When in store, you'll most likely be greeted by a salesperson who will ask open-ended questions to determine your needs and be ready with recommendations.

-Remember, it’s their job to look after you so don’t be intimidated by them.
+Remember, it’s their job to look after you and help you know what to look out for when buying a mattress, so don’t be intimidated by them.

 Take a moment before-hand to think about your sleep habits, and what you’d like to improve about your current mattress.
 Ask yourself the following questions:

 - Are you a side sleeper or do you usually sleep on your back?